sacchinbhg/Card-Detection-using-YOLOv5/README.md

 - Queen
 - King

-Create a Folder named Card_Detection with the train and test folders and zip it to use the dataset in master branch.
+Create a zip folder named Card_Detection with the train and test folders in the master branch to use the dataset.